Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 Do I need a permit to replace my driveway apron?

 Work in the public right‑of‑way (apron, curb cut, parkway) typically requires a ROW permit and inspections; private encroachments may require an EMRA.
+Our driveway permits & ROW guide walks through the full process for San Diego, Encinitas, Carlsbad, and the County.

 What gate safety is required?